lignumsystem/lignum-core/MacPorts.md

 	sudo port restore --last

 >[!NOTE]
->After macOS major update you should be able to use existing ports.
+>After macOS major update you should be able to continue using existing ports.
 Seldom does a new macOS break the software itself.
 >It is the MacPorts that is designed to be macOS and CPU architecture specific.

 >[!CAUTION]